Articles

 • Regulatory influence: Various regulations, like the Texas Administrative Code (TAC) 202, have set clear standards for application risk management.
 TAC 202, for example, mandates biennial risk assessments for systems handling confidential data and enforces an inventory of information systems and the verification of security requirements.

-• Increasing privacy laws: The rise of privacy laws, not only the global ones like GDPR but also an increasing number of US state privacy regulations, alongside existing ones such as the CCPA and HIPAA, have underscored the need for organizations to protect their data.
+• Increasing privacy laws: The rise of privacy laws, not only the global ones like GDPR but also an increasing number of US state privacy regulations, alongside existing ones such as the CCPA and the HIPAA Security Rule, have underscored the need for organizations to protect their data.
 These regulations necessitate a comprehensive understanding of where applications are located, the specific nature of the data these applications manage, and the associated potential risks.

 • Compliance complexity: While compliance with privacy regulations adds a layer of complexity to application risk management, it also brings structure and rigor.
 It pushes organizations to better organize and track their applications, understand the nature of the process, and ensure its security.